-Whitney, LLP’s false imprisonment lawyers file lawsuits and bring false imprisonment cases in Maryland to help victims who were held or detained against their will.
-Our attorneys know that being detained, restrained and held without legal cause is a violation of your civil rights and may be a crime.
+A false imprisonment lawyer files lawsuits and brings false imprisonment cases in Maryland to help victims who were held or detained against their will.
+Whitney, LLP’s attorneys know that being detained, restrained and held without legal cause is a violation of your civil rights and may be a crime.
+We have experience representing victims who have been falsely accused.

-If you are searching for ‘false imprisonment lawyer near me,’ Whitney, LLP’s lawyers represent victims of false imprisonment.
-Read about our $100,000 false imprisonment settlement here.
+If you are searching for a ‘false imprisonment lawyer near me,’ Whitney, LLP’s lawyers represent victims of false imprisonment.

 Acting quickly to preserve evidence, including audio and video surveillance footage, and emails and text messages, is critical in false imprisonment cases.
 Our lawyers quickly send the necessary letters to preserve all of this evidence so it can be used to demonstrate that our client was unlawfully imprisoned and detained.
 In some cases, surveillance video is only kept for 24-48 hours, which makes it important to quickly send preservation letters.